core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 9. From the received informative response, the proxy retrieves everything needed to set itself as an observer in the group observation and it starts listening to multicast notifications.
 If the informative response includes a latest notification, the proxy caches it and forwards it back to the client.
 Otherwise, the proxy replies with an empty ACK (if it has not done it already and the request from the client was Confirmable).

 10. Like in the case with a non-deterministic phantom request considered in {{intermediaries-e2e-security}}, the proxy fans out the multicast notifications to the origin clients as they come.
-Also, as new clients following the first one contact the proxy, the latter does not have to contact the server again as in {{intermediaries-e2e-security}}, since the deterministic phantom request would produce a cache hit as per {{I-D.amsuess-core-cachable-oscore}}.
+Also, as new clients following the first one contact the proxy, the latter does not have to contact the server again as in {{intermediaries-e2e-security}}, since the deterministic phantom request would produce a cache hit as per {{I-D.ietf-core-cacheable-oscore}}.
 Thus, the proxy can serve such clients with the latest fresh multicast notification from its cache.

 ## Message Exchange {#intermediaries-example-e2e-security-det-exchange}